 5. Bank accounts are convenient.

-6. Bank debit cards are convenient and safe.
+6. Bank debit cards are safer than prepaid debit cards.

-Unlike a bank, which holds Federal Deposit Insurance Corporation (FDIC) insurance that protects your deposits up to $250,000, a prepaid card doesn’t have that same safety net.
+Unlike a bank, which holds Federal Deposit Insurance Corporation (FDIC) insurance that protects your deposits up to $250,000, money on a prepaid card may not have the same safety net.

 7. Money management and budgeting tools.

 Withdrawals and purchases are automatically tracked on bank accounts, and you can receive a report of your spending accounts via a monthly statement.
-This is an excellent way to see exactly where your money goes each month, and from there you can fine-tune your personal budgeting habits.
-Plus, new online banking systems make it even easier to see and organize purchase history from your desktop or mobile device.
+This is an excellent way to see exactly where your money goes each month, and from there you can fine-tune your personal budgeting habits to practice saving money on a consistent basis.